EmranAljawarneh/TimeSeries_Forecasting/README.md

 dataset of Japanese stocks and options to train and test Support Vector Regression (SVR) and Long Short-Term Memory (LSTM) models.
 The goal is to improve trading strategies by identifying the best times to buy and sell assets based on predictive models.
-The performance of the model are compared using three accuracy measurements: Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).
+The performance of the model is compared using three accuracy measurements: Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).
 The study has shown that The LSTM with dropout technique provided the best possible results with MSE 0.000124763, RMSE 0.011169727, and MAE 0.009058733.

+The dataset we used shown in this link: https://www.kaggle.com/competitions/jpx-tokyo-stock-exchange-prediction/data